 - The decision to kill Lexa was an emotional one but he wouldn’t change it.
 He loves the way it turned out.
 Apparently Alycia was blown away by it too.
 It was an incredibly powerful moment that cemented that the Sky People and Grounders are all connected.

 - This world treats all the same.
-It isn’t about race, gender, or sexual orientation.
+It isn’t about race, gender, or sexual orientation, he claims.
 A story needs telling and Jason & Co. have a commitment to adhere to.
 It’s about survival.

 Read the whole article HERE.

 The 100 returns Thursday, March 31st @ 9/8c on The CW.